saranyapatt/studentServicesJSP/README.md

 * **Session Management:** Uses **Java Sessions** and **Cookies** to maintain user authentication states across the application.
 * **Client-side Storage:** Implements **Local Storage** for enhancing user experience and temporary data persistence.

+---

+## 🗄️ Database Setup

+To run this project locally, you need to import the database schema:
+1. Create a new MySQL database named `student_services` (or the name used in your config).
+2. Import the SQL dump file located at `/sql/database_dump.sql`.
+3. Update the database credentials in your Java connection class (e.g., `HomeBean.java` or `DBConnection.java`).

+---

 ## 🛠️ Technical Stack

 * **Language:** Java